This example shows how to work with MATLAB® HDL Coder™ projects to generate HDL from MATLAB designs.

 Examine the log window and click the links to explore the generated code and the reports.

-HDL Coder automates the process of running the generated HDL test bench using the ModelSim or ISIM™ simulator, and reports if the generated HDL simulation matches the numerics and latency with respect to the fixed-point MATLAB simulation.
+HDL Coder automates the process of generating a HDL test bench and running the generated HDL test bench using the ModelSim® or ISIM™ simulator, and reports if the generated HDL simulation matches the numerics and latency with respect to the fixed-point MATLAB simulation.

 Examine the log window to view the results of synthesis steps.